uswds/uswds-site/pages/patterns/complex-form/establish-trust.md

 </div>

 ## Related
-- <a href="../patterns/complex-form/progress-easily/">Progress Easily through a form</a> pattern
 - <a href="../patterns/complex-form/keep-a-record/">Keep a record of submitted information</a> pattern
+- <a href="../patterns/complex-form/progress-easily/">Progress easily through a form</a> pattern

 ## References